-If you have submitted and failed an assessment task you may be able to apply for a resubmission resit.
+If you have submitted and failed an assessment task you may be able to apply for a resubmission resit, other than for group performance assessments.

 For information about how to apply for a resit or resubmission, see Assessment Policy - scroll down and find 3.15 Resits and Resubmissions.
 You can download the form from Application for Resit or Resubmission.